mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 *Cluster*

 A cluster spec, which is basically a dictionary that describes all of the tasks in the cluster.
-More about it [here](https://www.tensorflow.org/deploy/distributed).
+More about it at [tensorflow/deploy/distributed](https://www.tensorflow.org/deploy/distributed).

 In this cluster spec we are defining a cluster with 1 master, 1 ps and 1 worker.